ccwalex/ollama_rag/README.md

 telegram:
 + telebot

-hardware I run with approximately 20 gb of pdf and some xml
+hardware I run with approximately 20 gb of pdf and some xml for RAG
 + intel 12th gen i7
 + 64 GB ram
 + 2 nvidia geforce 4080s